AdiThakker/AdiThakker.github.io/_posts/2024-12-20-Exploring-Semantic-Kernel.md

 ---
 layout:     post
-title:      Exploring Sementic Kernel
+title:      Exploring Semantic Kernel
-date:       2025-12-20
+date:       2024-12-20
 summary:    An extension to one of my previous post on how to leverage Semantic Kernel to automatically generate SQL.
 categories: Gen AI, Semantic Kernel
 ---